White Beeswax – pharmaceutical grade BP/Ph.Eur

 This wax is practically insoluble in water; partially soluble in ethanol (90%). and in ether; completely soluble in volatile and fixed oils.

 Beeswax is secreted by bees when making honeycomb.
 Beekeeping is a sustainable activity which contributes to agriculture and increases biodiversity via bee pollination.
-White Beeswax 5146 is produced by refining and bleaching the natural wax the bees produce.
-Processing aids used which include bleaching clays, carbon, mild acids and Hydrogen Peroxide.
+White Beeswax 5160 is produced by refining and bleaching the natural wax the bees produce.

 Specification